-A loss will be created if the refurbishment costs exceed the income for the tax year.
+A loss will be created if the house refurbishment costs exceed the income for the tax year.
 Any losses may be carried forward and used against future property profits, which is what Louise and I did with our property portfolio.
 We used to boast that we did not pay tax on our property profits for six years.

-The reason we did not pay tax for this number of years is because we purchased 1-2 properties per year and made sure that we spent £10,000 per property on tax allowable refurbishment costs.
+The reason we did not pay tax for this number of years is that we purchased 1-2 properties per year and made sure that we spent £10,000 per property on tax allowable refurbishment costs.